RobotUnion/rallf-js-sdk/README.md

   }
   ```
 * Run `npm install` to install the sdk
+* Run `npm install git://github.com/RobotUnion/robot-js-sdk.git -g` so you can have access to the debug commands
 ### Create simple Robot Task
   * Create the RobotApp manifest `manifest.json` within the `config` folder